USS John Griffith: Service history

 John Griffith was purchased by the Navy at New York City from B. P. Woolsey 16 September 1861; and commissioned at New York Navy Yard 20 January 1862, Lt.
 K. Randolph Breese in command.
 The schooner was ordered to Key West, Florida, to join the Mortar Flotilla being organized by Comdr.
 David D. Porter for the decisive attack up the Mississippi River.
-The flotilla sailed from Key West 6 March and on 11 March anchored at Ship Island, Mississippi, the staging area for Flag Officer David Farragut's New Orleans, Louisiana, campaign.
+The flotilla sailed from Key West on 6 March and on 11 March anchored at Ship Island, Mississippi, the staging area for Flag Officer David Farragut's New Orleans, Louisiana, campaign.
 A week later John Griffith was towed across the bar at Pass a l'Outre with Porter's other mortar schooners.
 For the next month, while Farragut labored to move his deep-draft, sea-going ships across the bar and into the Mississippi, Porter's vessels drilled and prepared for the fight awaiting them.

 The mortar boats moved into terminal position 18 April and opened fire on Fort Jackson and Fort St. Philip.
 John Griffith, now under Acting Master Henry Brown, was in the 3rd Division commanded by her old skipper, Lt.
 Breese, who placed his schooners along the western bank of the river just below the lower limit of Fort Jackson's fire.
 John Griffith pressed the attack with great vigor, leading the ships of her division on 4 days of the weeklong bombardment which continued until Farragut had succeeded in fighting his mighty fleet past the forts to capture New Orleans in one of the war's most daring and strategically significant operations.
 This bold stroke deprived the South of her largest and wealthiest city, tightened the Union blockade, and gave promise of restoring the entire Mississippi Valley to the Union.
 When he was barely beyond the forts, Farragut paused to bury his dead, repair his ships, and dash off a note of thanks to Porter for the help of the mortars: "You supported us most nobly."